DamengRandom/tipify/js-module-systems.md

 1. webpack:
     - bundle/package up js files for usage in a browser
     - uses CommonJS module system
-    - features: code spliting, async loading & tree shaking
+    - features: code splitting, async loading & tree shaking
 2. rollup:
-    - complies small pieces of js code into something larger, eg: library or application
+    - complies small pieces of JavaScript code into something larger, eg: library or application
     - uses ES6 module system
     - features: support tree shaking, but not async loading

 Tips: Babel: is a transpiler  (just transpile, never bundle code)

-Suggestion: using rollup for building `library`, using webpack for budiling `application`
+Suggestion: using rollup for building `library`, using webpack for building `application`